 I don’t have any New Year’s Resolutions for many years already because I never actually achieved them.
 These recent years, I choose to go with list-making of attainable goals, and even if I don’t accomplish it within certain time frame, it is worthy to see that I’m making a progress, regardless big or small.
 It’s also the time to anticipate changes and opportunities for growth.

 These several years, I never missed journaling even though it doesn’t happen every day.
-Once, in my early years of working, I used to have an organizer that I carried almost everywhere.
+Back in my early years of working, I used to have an organizer that I carried almost everywhere.
 Particularly this year, I started to use both – a Planner and a Journal.
 I tend to avoid using a planner all these years because: (1) I’m hardly a discipline person and (2) I’m afraid if I plan too much, I will end up feeling intimidated, or just simply plan but never do.
 I’m the type of person as you can say, ‘Go with The Flow’, and of course, there are pros and cons to this.
 There’s something inside me that also tells me to kill that procrastination.

 So, I picked Passion Planner (for the first time) to kick-start this year.
-I’m not saying this is the best (or worst) planner out there in the market, but merely a coincidence choice, because I think the layout just fit precisely on how I plan to list and work on my goals.
+I’m not saying this is the best (or worst) planner out there in the market, but merely a coincidence choice.
+I think the layout just fit precisely on how I plan to list and work on my goals.
 Also, I don’t think I’m ready for bullet journaling (bujo), although I always admire the creativity and productivity of many people who use it.

-Okay, so I’m not going to go very detail about how Passion Planner works, because you can view all the comprehensive details, photos and videos at their website, Instagram or YouTube.
+Okay, so I’m not going to go very detail about how Passion Planner works because you can view all the comprehensive details, photos and videos at their website, Instagram or YouTube.
 If you want to give it a try, they also provide free PDF templates that you can download to see if it suits your preference.
 I remember I waited at 2:00-3:00 AM somewhere in November last year (due to time zone differences) during the discount period to purchase it.
-Also, another drawback for me is, it’s a bit pricey after adding a shipping cost considering the currency exchange where I lived, and it took more than a month to arrive here because of the busy period during Christmas week, where most parcels gets delayed.
+Also, another drawback for me is, it’s a bit pricey after adding in the shipping cost considering the currency exchange where I lived, and it took more than a month to arrive here because of the busy period during Christmas week where most parcels gets delayed.

 So, other goodies.
 Most planner addicts may already be familiar with all sorts of crafty stuff that goes along with their planners (be it Bujo, Hobonichi, Happy Planner, Erin Condren, etc).
-I’m not an expert in this area certainly, but my sister is a major hardcore planner addict, and I’m kind of lucky that she already gave me some pretty stuff like stickers, washi tapes, notecards, and other decorative items to help me customizing both my planner and journal.
+I’m not an expert in this area certainly, but my sister is a major hardcore planner addict, and I’m kind of lucky that she already gave me some pretty stuff like stickers, washi tapes, notecards, and other decorative items to help me customize both my planner and journal.

 My 2018 Goals

-In short, this year I have quite plenty of stuff to do, which freaks me out a little.
+In short, this year I have quite plenty of stuff to do which freaks me out a little.
 Major ones of course, like every other year, are reading and writing.
 Other than that, I need to: